 The Sagamore in Upstate New York is a special place.
-Its location on an island attached to the mainland by bridge is incomparable and the Lake George and Adirondack Mountain views will have you confusing yourself for being somewhere in Europe.
+Located on an island connected to the mainland by bridge with the incomparable Lake George and Adirondack Mountain’s sprawling out around it, the views will have you thinking you’ve arrived somewhere far, far away.
+And it is indeed another world you are stepping into when arriving at The Sagamore.

-The golf course is located up a nearby mountain about a 10 minute shuttle ride away.
-You pass through the small town of Bolton’s Landing and slowly work your way up the mountain with even more gorgeous views of Lake George behind you.
-The anticipation builds as you turn into the golf course with its driveway working up and along the 1st fairway.
+The golf course itself is located on a nearby mountaintop about 10 minutes away by hotel shuttle.
+You drive through the small town of Bolton’s Landing and slowly work your way up the mountain with more gorgeous views of Lake George behind you.
+The anticipation builds as you turn into the golf course with its driveway working up and along the 1st fairway, which is one of the most famous starting holes in golf.

-Stepping on to the 1st tee, golfers are offered one of the most brilliant starting hole views on the east coast.
-The hole dives down in front of you with the prominent Lake George in its background.
-It’s jaw-dropping.
-The drama starts early and continues throughout as the routing weaves its way through the Adirondack woods in a way only Ross could envision.
+Stepping on to the 1st tee, golfers are offered one of the most brilliant views on the eastern seaboard.
+The hole dives down in front of you with the prominent Lake George in the background — it’s jaw-dropping to say the least.
+It’s a fitting starting hole as the drama starts early and continues throughout the round with a routing that weaves its way strategically throughout the Adirondack woods in a way only Donald Ross could envision.

-The Sagamore is a classic layout.
-It features holes you would more likely discover at a private club than a mountain resort course.
-And it’s all the better for it.
+The Sagamore is a classic layout with plenty of elevation change and fairways that take great advantage of the tumbling topography.
+Ross was able to come up with the types of holes you would be more likely to discover at a private club than a mountain resort course — and it’s all the better for it.
 Holes like the par-4 7th, which doglegs hard to the left and works uphill the entire way, or the 13th, a long par-4 with a blind tee-shot over a hill, are holes with old-time charm unlikely to be built on a modern day golf course.

-Surprisingly, The Sagamore is a very walkable course.
-Greens and tees are near one another offering the golfer a rare opportunity to walk a golf course built in a mountain setting.
-We rarely encounter such a treat as most mountain courses are too severe to be walked.
+Surprisingly, for a mountain golf course, The Sagamore is a very walkable layout and a testament to Ross’s great ability to route a golf course.
+In a time when everything was done by hand and heavy machinery was unheard of, Ross presents golfers with greens and tees that sit very near to one another and an even rarer opportunity to walk a golf course built in a mountain setting.
+This is something you just don’t encounter often as most mountain courses are simply too severe to be walked.

-Most visitors to The Sagamore Resort already know about its idyllic setting and unmatched accommodations.
-But golfers should know more about the golf course.
-Because it isn’t directly on property, it doesn’t receive the attention it otherwise deserves, but it’s a must play on the east coast and will impress with both its quality of golf and beautiful setting.
+Because the course sits away from the main property, it doesn’t seem to receive the attention it otherwise deserves.
+Nonetheless it remains a must play on the east coast and will impress with both its quality of golf and its beautiful setting.

 If you like what you’ve seen and read in this post and would like to help us make more content like this please consider JOINING HERE for free or following Canadian Golf Magazine on Twitter @canadiangolfmag and Instagram @canadiangolfmagazine.